Email or Phone

 Construction of our Stearman N2S-5 was completed by the Boeing Aircraft Company at the Stearman Aircraft Division factory in Wichita Kansas on September 20, 1943.
 She was purchased by the U.S. Army for the U.S. Navy for $9,120, and accepted into service on September 22, 1943 as BuNo.
 43426.

 She was then flown to Naval Air Station (NAS) Memphis in Millington Tennessee where she remained until April of 1946.
 Then she was transferred to NAS Corpus Christi Texas where she was overhauled and reconditioned.
-In July of 1947, she was assigned to NAS Weeksville in Elizabeth City North Carolina and placed in storage until being stricken from the inventory and sold by the War Assets Administration in July 1948.
+In July of 1947, she was assigned to NAS Weeksville in Elizabeth City North Carolina and placed in storage until being stricken from the Navy inventory & transferred back to the US Army Air Force , which allocated the aircraft for use by the Civil Air Patrol in 1948.